SethSmigelski/jump-links-block/readme.txt

 * **NEW:** Added visual separators (Middle Dot, Pipe, and Slash) for text-based link lists.
 * **ENHANCEMENT:** Introduced CSS transitions for sticky elements for a smooth visual experience for Scroll-Up-To-Reveal jump links.
 * **ENHANCEMENT:** Optimized editor controls to conditionally display relevant settings, keeping the sidebar clean.
+* **FIX:** Added dynamic border calculation to resolve an issue where thick borders could prevent the navigation bar from sticking or hiding correctly.

 For a complete list of changes, please see the [full changelog](https://seo44plugin.com/jump-links-block-seo-44/changelog/) or the changelog.txt file included with the plugin.